 I founded The Journalist’s Toolbox in 1996 as a page of links off an online syllabi I built for a Northwestern University Medill School of Journalism Newswriting class.
 I turned the site into a dot-com in 2000 and sold it to the American Press Institute in 2002 while continuing to update it for the organization.
 API sold the site (and my services) to the Society of Professional Journalists in 2008.
 The Toolbox now resides at SPJ and serves as a great teaching tool for newsroom trainers, college professors and high school instructors.

 SPJ employs me part-time to keep the site updated and interact with readers.
 The hours are flexible and do not interfere with my teaching schedule.
 Typically, the site is updated twice weekly (Wednesday nights and Sunday mornings) but I can adjust those days/times to fit my full-time work schedule.
 There are other updates as breaking news events occur.

 I also established a popular Twitter account for the site that shares tools and resources.
-It has attracted nearly 30,000 followers: @journtoolbox
+It has attracted more than 60,000 followers: @journtoolbox

 Beyond the Game

 I built this site with a group of 16 Columbia College Chicago seniors for an Advanced Sports Reporting course I co-taught in the spring of 2009.
 Only three students in the class had any previous online experience (class or professional).
 We incorporated video, SoundSlides photo slideshows and other multimedia and tailored long-form magazine storytelling to fit in an online medium.